Walzen-Group/telegraf-walzen/README.md

-# telegraf-alpine-walzen
-Telegraf alpine docker container for the walzen group
+# Telegraf for Walzen Group

+This is the telegraf container with software added to function for the Walzen Group.

+Added software
+- python3
+- ipmitools
+- smartmontools